Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Experimental Results: CNNs

 \subsection{Experimental Settings}

-\textbf{Dataset and models:} We conduct experiments on the ImageNet dataset \cite{Russakovsky2014ImageNetLS}.
-To compare CLADO to existing work, we test two state-of-the-art algorithms: MPQCO \cite{Chen2021TowardsMQ} and HAWQ-V3 \cite{Yao2020HAWQV3DN}.
-We evaluate with four computer vision models: ResNet-34/50 \cite{He2015DeepRL}, RegNet-3.2GF \cite{Radosavovic2020DesigningND}, and MobileNetV3 \cite{Howard2019SearchingFM}.
-For all models excluding MobileNetV3, we quantize activations to 8 bits and consider three candidate bit-widths for weights: $\mathbb{B}=\{2,4,8\}$.
-MobileNetV3, because of its compact architecture and high parameter efficiency, suffers higher degradation than other models at a constant compression ratio.
-For this reason, we consider more conservative quantization bit-width candidates with $\mathbb{B}=\{4,6,8\}$
+\textbf{Dataset and models:} We conduct experiments on the ImageNet dataset~\citep{Russakovsky2014ImageNetLS}.
+To compare CLADO to existing work, we test two state-of-the-art algorithms: MPQCO~\citep{Chen2021TowardsMQ} and HAWQ-V3~\citep{yao2021hawq}.
+We evaluate with four convolutional models: ResNet-34/50~\citep{He2015DeepRL}, MobileNetV3~\citep{Howard2019SearchingFM}, and RegNet-3.2GF~\citep{Radosavovic2020DesigningND}.
+For all models excluding MobileNetV3, we quantize activations to 8-bit and consider three candidate bit-widths for weights: $\mathbb{B}=\{2,4,8\}$.
+(Note that, as shown in Algorithm~\ref{alg:CLADO}, CLADO can work with any number ($|\mathbb{B}|$) of bit-width candidates, for experiments, we use $|\mathbb{B}|=3$.)
+We consider more conservative quantization bit-width candidates $\mathbb{B}=\{4,6,8\}$ for MobileNetV3 because of its high parameter efficiency.

-\textbf{Implementation details:} All algorithms are implemented in PyTorch \cite{Paszke2019PyTorchAI}.
-The publicly available package CVXPY \cite{Diamond2016CVXPYAP} is used to solve the IQP problem in CLADO and we select GUROBI \cite{gurobi} as its backend.
+\textbf{Implementation details:} All algorithms are implemented in PyTorch~\citep{Paszke2019PyTorchAI}.
+The publicly available package CVXPY~\citep{Diamond2016CVXPYAP} is used to solve the IQP problem in CLADO with GUROBI~\citep{gurobi} as its backend.
 For fair comparisons, all algorithms are run using the same procedures and settings.
-We download PyTorch pre-trained full-precision models.
-MQBench \cite{MQBench} is applied for model quantization.
-Following prior work, quantization scale factors are determined by minimization of the MSE between the \texttt{float32} values and their quantized values.
-This is achieved by setting the ``weight observer'' in MQBench to be \texttt{MSEObserver}.
+We first download pretrained full-precision models from TorchVision.
+Then, model quantization is performed using MQBench~\citep{MQBench}.
+Following MPQCO, quantization scale factors (and zero points in the affine case) are determined by minimization of the MSE between the \texttt{float32} values and their quantized values.
+After MQBench quantization, different MPQ algorithms are tested for mixed-precision quantization.

-{\textbf{Implementation Details:} Our experiments are mainly conducted on a server equipped with a single Intel i7-9700 CPU, a single Nivida RTX2080 GPU, and 32GB DDR4 RAM. }

-\textbf{Use of multiple sensitivity sets:} To study the dependence of algorithms on the sensitivity set and to reduce the variation in results, we use multiple sensitivity sets.
-Specifically, for each sample size ranging from 256 to 4096, we randomly construct 24 sets with the given size.
+\textbf{Use of multiple sensitivity sets:} {Results of sensitivity-based algorithms depend on the samples in the sensitivity set and show some variation.} To study the dependence of algorithms on the sensitivity set and to reduce the variation in results, we use multiple sensitivity sets: for each sample size ranging from 256 to 4096, we randomly construct 24 sets with the given size.
 Then, we test the performance of algorithms on each of the 24 sets.